Sir-Nightmare/3_bars/README.md

 # 3_bars

-This script shows which bar from the list is the biggest which is the least and which is closest to you.
+This script shows which bar from the list is the biggest which is the smallest and which is closest to you.

 You can download the list of the bars here: